-RECOMMENDATION: That City Council pass the proposed ordinance (Attachment 2) on first reading on March 12, and schedule it for public hearing, second reading and final passage on March 16, 2019.
+RECOMMENDATION: That City Council hold a public hearing and pass the proposed ordinance (Attachment 2) on March 16, 2019.
 Because of the timing of the communication and application process and the minimal fiscal impact for FY 2020, staff recommends these changes be put in place prior to FY 2020 formal budget adoption on May 1.